quicwg/base-drafts/draft-ietf-quic-recovery.md

 Variables required to implement the congestion control mechanisms are described in this section.

-loss_detection_alarm:
+loss_detection_timer:
-: Multi-modal alarm used for loss detection.
+: Multi-modal timer used for loss detection.

 handshake_count:
 : The number of times all unacknowledged handshake data has been